Home

 -Get to bed early!
 Getting to bed before 10 is preferable.
 You want to go to sleep in that window of sleepiness before your second wind hits.
 That second wind is a surge of cortisol (not good!) and will work against your progress.

 -Eat a diet (preferably Paleo/Primal!) that's easy on your blood sugar.
-Lots of protein and fat and keep the carbs lower (you can up them later, but you need to avoid blood sugar fluctuations.)
+Eat lots of protein and fat and to avoid blood sugar fluctuations and eat carbs like sweet potatoes or berries that are easier on your blood sugar.
 The cold, hard truth (that I learned the cold, hard way) is that it's a lot harder to heal adrenal fatigue on vegetarian/vegan diets (as per Dr. James Wilson, one of the most experienced in his field).

 -Don't exercise too hard.
 You'll only set back your progress.
 Learn to gauge what you can actually handle.
 If you can't recover quickly or feel worse the next day, it's too much.
 I recommend sticking to short walks, gentle yoga and esp. tai chi or qigong (qigong really helped my healing!)
 Now is not the time to be trying to get buff (you won't be able get buff anyway until your cortisol/sex hormone levels are healthy!)